 Workers Compensation provides only a modest amount of the total financial loss a family experiences after losing a loved one in a fatal Rhode Island workplace accident.
 In some cases, survivors have the legal right to seek more generous and extensive financial recovery over and above worker’s comp benefits for a deadly accident if a third party, non employer, tortfeasor is at at least partially at fault and negligent.
 However, filing a claim for recompense in a RI deadly workers compensation case can be difficult and usually requires hiring a reputable Rhode Island wrongful death attorney.
-Sometimes survicors do not know whether a death is work related.
+Sometimes survivors do not know whether a death is work related.
 A projo obituary will be of no assistance.
+Information about Covid 19 worker’s compensation claims.

 OSHA fatal construction accident stats